 To explain the key relief for 501(c)(3)s and small businesses in the recently enacted $2 Trillion CARES Act (complete text), we published our CARES Act Alert #1 (Help for Small Businesses & 501(c)(3)s via the PPP); CARES Act Alert #2 (Get Ready to Apply); and CARES Act Alert #3 (PPP vs EIDL).
 This Alert #4 contains, verbatim, the Treasury Department’s initial guidance (here) on the Paycheck Protection Act (PPP).
-This is the most authoritative guidance to date on the vehicle for distributing nearly $350 billion to small businesses and 501(c)(3)s with no more than 500 employees.
+This is the most authoritative guide to date on the vehicle for distributing nearly $350 billion to small businesses and 501(c)(3)s with no more than 500 employees.

 SMALL BUSINESS PAYCHECK PROTECTION PROGRAM

 The Paycheck Protection Program provides small businesses with funds to pay up to 8 weeks of payroll costs including benefits.
 Funds can also be used to pay interest on mortgages, rent, and utilities.

 Funds are provided in the form of loans that will be fully forgiven when used for payroll costs, interest on mortgages, rent, and utilities (due to likely high subscription, at least 75% of the forgiven amount must have been used for payroll).
 Loan payments will also be deferred for six months.
 No collateral or personal guarantees are required.
 Neither the government nor lenders will charge small businesses any fees.